Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 ![Azure Resources](../../assets/images/01-deploy-api-to-aca/Resources.jpg)

     To test the backend api service, copy the FQDN (Application URL) of the Azure container app named `tasksmanager-backend-api` and issue a `GET` request similar to this one: `https://tasksmanager-backend-api.<your-aca-env-unique-id>.eastus.azurecontainerapps.io/api/tasks/?createdby=tjoudeh@bitoftech.net` and you should receive an array of the 10 tasks similar to the below image
+    > Note that you can find your azure container app application url on the azure portal overview tab.

     ![Web API Response](../../assets/images/01-deploy-api-to-aca/Response.jpg)

 In the next module, we will see how we will add a new Frontend Web App as a microservice and how it will communicate with the backend API.